UPDATED: SEPTEMBER 05, 2023 | 1 MIN READ

 Medicaid In Florida

 Medicaid is available for those in need of Florida health insurance.
 The program uses need-based eligibility.
-For a household size of one, the maximum income level is $18,075.
+The maximum income level is $18,075 for a household size of one.
 The income level increases to $24,353 for families of two.

 Florida Medicaid recipients also must be: